SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 ### String
 ---

 String values are double quoted.
-Unicode characters and other control character can be escaped with a `\`.
+Unicode characters and other control characters can be escaped with a `\`.
 The escapable control characters are:

 - `b` - Backspace